Valmeyer, Illinois

 Valmeyer is a village in Monroe County, Illinois, United States.
 The population was 1,233 at the 2020 census.
 It was originally located in the American Bottom floodplain of the Mississippi River, but now occupies higher land to the east.

 History

 After the Great Flood of 1993 the residents of Valmeyer decided to relocate the town 2 mi to the east, on land that is more than 300 ft higher than the floodplain.
 The town was rebuilt with financial assistance from the Federal Emergency Management Agency.
 The old townsite has been described as a ghost town with few inhabitants but still an important traffic artery.
 Valmeyer's successful relocation is seen as a potential model for other localities retreating from sea level rise.

+A documentary about Valmeyer's 1993 flood fight and subsequent rebuilding titled "Valmeyer, IL: The Documentary" was released in 2015.

 The remains of the business district in Old Valmeyer has been reduced to a few broken sidewalks and empty space.

 Geography

 Valmeyer is located in western Monroe County.
 Illinois Route 156 runs along the southern edge of the new village and passes through the center of the old village.
 IL 156 leads east 7 mi to Waterloo, the county seat, and west 5 mi to its terminus at Harrisonville, 1 mi east of the Mississippi River.

 According to the U.S. Census Bureau, Valmeyer has a total area of 3.45 sqmi, of which 3.42 sqmi are land and 0.054 sqmi, or 1.56%, are water.